At House of Raeford Farms, a turkey can become a meatloaf, a pot

 and bone-in meat products, as well as smoked and

 breaded cutlets, and packaged entrees.
-The House of
+Its House of Raeford

-Raeford and Lakewood Plantation brands are sold throughout the
+and Lakewood Plantation brands are sold throughout the US and

-the largest poultry processors in the US, Raeford operates
+poultry processors in the US, Raeford operates from facilities in

-The company originated as a turkey producer, but added chicken
+The company was established as a turkey producer, adding chicken

-in 1959.
-Chicken products now account for some 90% of overall
+to its menu in 1959.
+Chicken products now account for some 90% of

 Raeford has processing plants and facilities in Georgia,